H O M E | p r o j e c t s i n L O U I S I A N A | a b o u t L H A | G R O U P groups t r i p s

 Annual Goal of $21,000.
 (Three $7,000 scholarships)

 More than one life is changed when a youth becomes educated and empowered, as employment and healthy modeling can help entire families and community systems.
 Many young Tibetan women are qualified and accepted into programs, but lack funding for tuition and room/board.
-Our goal is to raise funds to fully support a university education for at least three women annually.
 The cost of a three-year degree in India averages only $7,000 including tuition, books, room/board; that's just over $2,000 a year per student!
 Our long term goal is to continue to support and grow this scholarship program, in order to have a lasting impact and provide opportunities for years to come.
 The interest from an endowment of $333,000 would fund three scholarships annually.
 This project was started in 2017 by a group of Tulane University School of Social Work students, in dedication to Neysa Fanwick, a TSSW alumni who passed away July 29, 2017.
 Neysa had come to India with the TSSW group in 2011, and was strongly moved by her Tibetan friends and their community.
-The 2017 TSSW group raised funds for the first three scholarships.
-Dr. John Clark (clark@loyno.edu) now oversees the program.
-He has been to India many times to lead the Loyola University India group, which he started in 2006.Thus far 10 Tibetan women have completed full nursing degrees and are employed as Nurses thanks to this program.
+The 2017 TSSW group raised funds for the first three scholarships the following year.
+Dr. John Clark (clark@loyno.edu) of Loyola University followed by securing a donation of $21,000 the next year.
+Thus far 12 Tibetan women have completed full nursing degrees and are employed as Nurses thanks to this program.
+Neysa's TSSW classmates continue to promote the program and help with fund raising.

 CLEAN WATER PROJECT